 Landlords are different from tenants because they manage apartment complexes and other residential units; however, they are similar to their occupants in one major sense: they face risks to their properties.
 A rental property can be vandalized, damaged due to a natural disaster such as lighting, hail, or wind, or face the risk of theft.
-Fortunately, there is one type of insurance you can acquire as a landlord to shield yourself against these risks: habitational insurance.
-Let’s analyze this subject closely.
+Fortunately, a landlord/habitational insurance policy can provide coverage against these types of risks.

 A habitational policy also includes general liability coverage, which helps cover medical bills and legal fees in the event another person (tenant or visitor) is injured on your property.
 These costs can become quite financially damaging without proper insurance.